COVID-19 - Advice to patients of the Anticoagulation Department

-They decrease the clotting ability of the blood and prevent clots from forming in the blood vessels.
+These drugs decrease the clotting ability of the blood and prevent clots from forming in the blood vessels.
 They will not dissolve clots that have already formed but help stop clots becoming larger and reduce the risk of further clots.

-Reducing the blood’s ability to clot is important in preventing conditions such as strokes and heart attacks.
+Reducing the blood's ability to clot is important in preventing conditions such as strokes and heart attacks.
 Anticoagulants are given to people who have a history of these conditions or who are at risk of developing them.
-Other high risk groups include people who have: Deep Vein Thrombosis, pulmonary embolism, angina, atrial fibrillation (AF), cancer and artificial heart valve replacement.
+Other high risk groups include people who have deep vein thrombosis, pulmonary embolism, angina, atrial fibrillation (AF), cancer and artificial heart valve replacement.

 Starting warfarin as an outpatient

 If you are referred as a new outpatient to start warfarin you should expect to receive an outpatient appointment date within 1 or 2 weeks.
 At your appointment, which should take around 30 minutes, we will give you information about warfarin and explain in detail what warfarin therapy entails.
 You will need a finger prick blood test (INR) and the results of this test discussed at your consultation.
-People taking anticoagulants need to have regular blood tests to see how well the drug is working.
+People taking warfarin need to have regular blood tests to see how well the drug is working.
 We will check how long it takes for your blood to clot by using a measurement called an INR (International Normalised Ratio).
 There is no standard dose of warfarin and everybody needs their own specific, personal dose.

 Your dose of warfarin will then be decided and your next appointment arranged.